dario-piotrowicz/next-apps-for-testing/README.md

 Additionally it uses the `eslint-plugin-next-on-pages` package

+It also has an api route (`/api/inline-assets`) that showcases how different inline asset fetches should behave

 ## simple-pages-dir-13.2.4

 Simple app using Next.js 13.2.4 using the pages directory (no src nor app), it also has a dynamic route